Automattic/Custom-Javascript-Editor/readme.txt

 1. Upload the `custom-javascript-editor` folder to your plugins directory (e.g. `/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. The back end editor
+2. The front end editor
+3. The front end editor

 == Changelog ==

 = 0.9 =